gkapfham/dotfiles/README.md

 This is a summary of the dotfiles that I currently provide:

-- `.Rprofile`:
+- `.Rprofile`: initializations for the R programming language
-- .Xresources
+- `.Xresources`: configuration for the Rofi for displaying menus
-- .bibtoolrsc
+- `.bibtoolrsc`: configuration for the `bibtool` program's BibTeX management
-- .ctags
+- `.ctags`: extensions for `exuberant-ctags` to handle new languages
 - .gitignore_global
 - .gtkrc-2.0
 - .gvimrc